joaoprado96/joaoprado96/README.md

 - **Support & Maintenance:**
   - Provided continuous support in a "Build and Run" environment.
   - Ensured systems met specifications and adapted to new requirements.

 ---

+### **Project and Automation Engineer | Pirelli**
+*Feb 2021 – Oct 2021 | Campinas, São Paulo, Brazil*

+- **Automation and Electrical Architecture Design:**
+  - Designed and implemented automation and electrical systems for industrial and commercial applications.
+  - Engineered electrical panels and performed circuit sizing, ensuring safety, efficiency, and compliance with technical standards.
+- **Industrial Machine Programming and Equipment Commissioning:**
+  - Programmed industrial machinery and commissioned modern equipment, ensuring high precision and operational efficiency.
+  - Integrated automated systems to optimize processes and increase productivity.
+- **Project Management and Coordination:**
+  - Managed and coordinated automation projects, ensuring functionality and synergy among all system components.
+  - Adopted efficient management strategies, resulting in more reliable and productive operations.

+---